Star Wars: Ahsoka season 1: Development

-Lucasfilm announced several spin-off series from The Mandalorian in December 2020, including Ahsoka and The Book of Boba Fett (2021).
-The new series were set in the same trimeframe as The Mandalorian—during the 30 years between the films Return of the Jedi (1983) and Star Wars: The Force Awakens (2015)—and were planned to culminate in a "climactic story event"; Filoni indicated that this would involve a conflict with the remnants of the Empire which Ahsoka helps build towards.
-The series were being concurrently developed by Favreau and Filoni, with Filoni creating, writing, and serving as lead producer and showrunner on Ahsoka.
+Lucasfilm announced several spin-off series from The Mandalorian in December 2020, including The Book of Boba Fett (2021) and Ahsoka.
+The spin-offs were set in the same timeframe as The Mandalorian—during the 30 years between the films Return of the Jedi (1983) and Star Wars: The Force Awakens (2015)—and were planned to culminate in a "climactic story event"; Filoni indicated that this would involve a conflict with the remnants of the Empire which Ahsoka helps build towards.
+The spin-offs were being concurrently developed by Favreau and Filoni, with Filoni creating, writing, and serving as lead producer and showrunner on Ahsoka.
 Lucasfilm's Kathleen Kennedy, Carrie Beck, and Colin Wilson were also executive producers.
-Peter Ramsey was hired to direct at least one episode by April 2022, and Filoni was confirmed to be directing multiple episodes the next month.
+Peter Ramsey was hired to direct an episode by April 2022, and Filoni was confirmed to be directing multiple episodes the next month.
 In April 2023, the season was revealed to have eight episodes, and the other directors were announced: Jennifer Getzinger, Geeta Patel, The Book of Boba Fetts Steph Green, and The Mandalorians Rick Famuyiwa.
 Filoni said each episode would be similar in length to The Mandalorians episodes, though he tended to prefer longer episodes than Favreau which sometimes needed to be edited down to improve pacing.

 Writing

 Following speculation and reports about the series, Filoni confirmed that Ahsoka would continue the story he established in the epilogue of Rebels.
 He never expected to tell this story as a spin-off from a series like The Mandalorian, and found it intimidating to actually write after thinking about it for so many years.
 When asked if Ahsoka was effectively a fifth season of Rebels, Filoni said that was "one way of looking at it" but he also saw all of his Star Wars projects as one larger story.
 He said viewers did not need to watch The Clone Wars and Rebels to understand Ahsoka but he felt it would help, and he hoped Ahsoka would lead to new audiences discovering the animated series on Disney+.
-The first person Filoni sent each script to was Beck, who he had been working with since the start of Rebels, and he also appreciated getting Favreau's advice from a perspective outside of Filoni's understanding of the characters and animated history.
+The first person Filoni sent each script to was Beck, who he had been working with since the start of Rebels, and he also appreciated getting Favreau's advice from a perspective outside of Filoni's understanding of the animated history.